sanfilippo-smeup/ketchup/README.md

 It will install all dependencies in all packages inside the folder 'packages' and will symlink those packages inside the monorepo which are dependencies of one another.

-In this project, Lerna has been configured to run in independent mode, allowing the user to update or change the different packages and dependencies.

 #### 4. Developing

 Commands inside the different package.json of the 'packages' folder should be reported inside the main package.json